hogihung/binary_ipsum/README.md

 as a git repo and commit what we have so far:

 ```
+touch .gitignore
+echo '**/.DS_Store' > .gitignore    # You should only need this step if you are on a Mac

 git init
 git add .
 git commit -m 'Initial Commit'